Illumina/strelka/docs/userGuide/installation.md

 ##### Windows

 Strelka does not build or run on windows.
 Library-level compilation is possible for Visual Studio users.
-See the the [strelka developer guide][DeveloperGuide] for details.
+See the [developer guide][DeveloperGuide] for details.

 ### Linux Package Additions